syahmishamz/Data-Analytics-ML/README.md

 - **Interacting Determinants**: The combination of various factors ultimately enhances or undermines mental health across individuals and populations.

-This project explores these dynamics through sentiment analysis for mental health classification using machine learning models.

 ## About Dataset
 [mentalhealth.csv](https://github.com/syahmishamz/Data-Analytics-ML/blob/main/mentalhealth.csv): This comprehensive dataset is a meticulously curated collection of mental health statuses tagged from various statements.